How to Maintain and Care for Green Roofs

 Knowing when to call in a pro for your green roof in Minnesota can save you time and headaches.
 If you're selecting plants, consider our help to choose drought-tolerant varieties that thrive in our local climate.

-or widespread disease, or if you're planning a major renovation, it's time to consult an expert.
-If you’re a property manager with a building in Minneapolis that has a green roof,
+Also, if your green roof faces persistent issues like poor drainage or widespread disease, or if you're planning a major renovation, it's time to consult an expert.
+If you’re a property manager with a building in Minneapolis that has a green roof, don't hesitate to reach out for professional guidance.

 Investing in professional care can prevent costly mistakes and keep your green oasis flourishing for years.